SNORKELING WITH GIANT SALAMANDERS

 upstream until we located a new animal that was sitting

-still or at least swimming in a more convenient area.
+still or swimming in a more convenient area.

 As well as salamanders, there were plenty of